AdamEssenmacher/MemoryToolkit.Maui/README.md

 #### GCMonitorBehavior.Suppress

-There may be situations where you want to prevent the `GCMonitorBehavior.Cascade` from monitoring a subview.
+There may be situations where you want to prevent `GCMonitorBehavior.Cascade` from monitoring a subview.
 This could be because you're aware of a leak and want to suppress further warnings, or because you're using a view that you do not expect to be collected on unload (such as a view that is cached or reused).
 When walking the visual tree, `GCMonitorBehavior.Cascade` will skip any node with the attached property `GCMonitorBehavior.Suppress` set to 'true'.

 #### Limitations